Surviving the Holidays: Tips to Help Older Adults Savor the Season

-The holidays are the time of extravagant menus.
+The holidays are a time of extravagant menus.
 Decadent treats.
-And favorite traditional foods.
-But older adults may have dietary needs that prevent them from indulging.
+And favourite traditional foods.
+However, older adults may have dietary needs that prevent them from indulging.
 If you’re planning a holiday meal or event, be sure to ask your guests about special dietary needs in advance.
-If you’re the person with the special needs, consider bringing your own dish.
+If you’re a person with special needs, consider bringing your own dish.
 Or modify elements of the meal you’re served.

 3. Be aware of safety risks in unfamiliar homes.

 For older adults with disabilities or mobility challenges, an unfamiliar place can be loaded with hidden hazards.
 Be aware of things like throw rugs, door mats, barriers in doorways or hallways, and cords or loose items that may present a fall risk for older adults.
 Keep rooms and hallways illuminated.
 If a holiday event is being hosted in the home of an older adult with any type of cognitive condition or memory loss, consider how moving furniture or changing the configuration of a room might affect their experience.

 4. Be prepared for quickly changing weather conditions.